 International schools in Kuwait cater to a mix of local students and those from abroad.
 You will likely have students from several countries learning side-by-side In your classroom.
 Working in one of these schools provides many great opportunities for cultural exchange.

 Kuwaiti universities are looking for native English teachers to add to their faculties.
-One attractive part of teaching in a university here is that you don’t need a PhD.
+One attractive part of teaching at a university here is that you don’t need a Ph.D.
 A Bachelor's, or better yet, a Master's in an English-related subject plus a TEFL certification is usually all that is required.

 Kuwaiti universities run on a similar model to western universities.
 You will likely find yourself teaching freshmen and sophomores in large lecture halls to help them improve their already well-developed language skills.

 When to Apply for Jobs in Kuwait

 With the school year beginning in August, most job listings are posted in the spring and summer.
 This is the best time to apply for jobs.
 However, there may be the occasional vacancy throughout the year.

 How to Apply for Jobs in Kuwait

 You can often apply for a job directly with the school that is looking for candidates.
 This can be done from home.
 If the school likes your application, you will then have a phone or video interview.